shahab-projects/RAG-Langchain-HF/README.md

 What is 5G?

 **Reference Answer:**
-5G is the fifth generation of wireless communication technology.
+5G is the fifth generation of wireless technology, offering significant improvements over 4G, including much faster data speeds, lower latency (reduced delay), and greater capacity for more devices.
+These enhanced capabilities enable faster downloads, smoother streaming, and more responsive applications like virtual reality and remote control systems.
+Key technologies like network slicing also allow networks to be customized for specific needs, supporting everything from massive numbers of sensors in the Internet of Things (IoT) to mission-critical industrial uses.

 **Baseline Answer:**
 What is 5G?
-I don't know.
-I've been looking for 2G a couple of years now, and it's pretty hard to ge ...
+Or do you think the other 4G models will work?
+Tell us in the comments below!
+Image Credit: Shutterstock (CC BY 2.0) ...

 **RAG Answer:**
+Answer the question based on context:
 5G is the 5th generation mobile network.
-It is a new global ...
+It is a new global wireless standard after 1G, 2G, 3G, and 4G networks.
+5G enables a new kind of network that is designe ...

-You can clearly see that the **RAG answer** is more accurate and informative, while the baseline answer is incomplete.
+🔍 **Observation:**
+- The **baseline answer** is vague, incomplete, and often irrelevant.
+- The **RAG answer** is detailed, accurate, and semantically aligned with the reference, even though metrics underreport its quality.

 ## Demo